-- (1) Subject to Sections 14.10(2) and 14.10(3), no Consortium Member may assign this Agreement or delegate any of its duties or obligations without the prior written consent of each of the other Consortium Members, such consent not to be unreasonably withheld. - (2) Notwithstanding Section 14.10(1), a Consortium Member may assign this Agreement to an Affiliate as part of a corporate reorganization which includes the assignment of such Consortium Member's Membership Agreement (which will not be effective until the assigning Consortium Member provides written notice of such assignment to each other Consortium Member). - (3) Notwithstanding Section 14.10(1), where ISED declares that an Event of Default (as that term is defined under the Contribution Agreement) has occurred under the Contribution Agreement, the Supercluster may assign this Agreement to the Crown or to a third party deemed satisfactory to ISED and other Consortium Members.
+- (1) Subject to Sections 14.10(2) and 14.10(3) no Consortium Member may assign this Agreement or delegate any of its duties or obligations without the prior written consent of each of the other Consortium Members, such consent not to be unreasonably withheld. - (2) Notwithstanding Section 14.10(1), a Consortium Member may assign this Agreement to an Affiliate as part of a corporate reorganization or divestment of the business this Agreement relates to, which includes the assignment of such Consortium Member's Membership Agreement (which will not be effective until the assigning Consortium Member provides written notice of such assignment to each other Consortium Member). - (3) Notwithstanding Section 14.10(1), where contractually required by ISED, the Supercluster may assign this Agreement to the Crown or to a third party deemed satisfactory to ISED and other Consortium Members.